nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 5. You can start using the `LOTS` program by inputting commands into the command line.
 The list of commands and instructions on how to use them can be found in the following section.

-> :exclamation: **Caution**: When entering commands, if the command does not include any additional parameters please
+> :exclamation: **Caution**: When entering commands, if the command does not include any additional parameters, please
-> ensure that no extra inputs is present after the command.
+> ensure that no extra inputs are present after the command.
 Strictly keep to the command format.

 ---